Chile: Languages

 Chilean proverb written in Mapuche language and Chilean Spanish.
 The Mapudungun alphabet used here does not reflect an agreed-upon standard.
 In fact, there are three distinct alphabets currently used to write the Mapuche language.

 The Spanish spoken in Chile is distinctively accented and quite unlike that of neighboring South American countries because final syllables are often dropped, and some consonants have a soft pronunciation.
 Accent varies only very slightly from north to south; more noticeable are the differences in accent based on social class or whether one lives in the city or the country.
 That the Chilean population was largely formed in a small section at the center of the country and then migrated in modest numbers to the north and south helps explain this relative lack of differentiation, which was maintained by the national reach of radio, and now television, which also helps to diffuse and homogenize colloquial expressions.

-There are several indigenous languages spoken in Chile: Mapudungun, Aymara, Rapa Nui, Chilean Sign Language and (barely surviving) Qawasqar and Yaghan, along with non-indigenous German, Italian, English, Greek and Quechua.
+There are several indigenous languages spoken in Chile: Mapudungun, Aymara, Rapa Nui, Chilean Sign Language, and the critically-endangered Kawésqar language.
+Yaghan went extinct in 2022, following the death of its last native speaker, Cristina Calderón.
+Non-indigenous languages spoken in Chile include German, Italian, English, Greek, and South Bolivian Quechua.
 After the Spanish conquest, Spanish took over as the lingua franca and the indigenous languages have become minority languages, with some now extinct or close to extinction.

 German is still spoken to some extent in southern Chile, either in small countryside pockets or as a second language among the communities of larger cities.

 Through initiatives such as the English Opens Doors Program, the government made English mandatory for students in fifth grade and above in public schools.
 Most private schools in Chile start teaching English from kindergarten.
 Common English words have been absorbed and appropriated into everyday Spanish speech.